What to see and do in Waterford, Ireland’s history-packed champion of low-key cool

 The Viking Triangle & Waterford Treasures

-On the site of the old Viking walls, the Viking Triangle is Waterford’s cultural big-hitter.
+On the site of the old Viking walls, the Viking Triangle is Waterford’s cultural big hitter.
 Here you’ll find the Waterford Treasures, a hat-trick of museums diving deeply into the city’s past.
 A €15 (£12.60) Freedom of Waterford Pass gets you entry into the lot.
 Opening times are Monday to Friday 9.15am-5pm, Saturday 10am to 5pm and Sunday 11am to 5pm.

-The most outstanding of the trio is arguably the Anglo-Norman Reginald’s Tower, a chunky chesspiece of a round tower by the quayside, with a longboat out front.
+The most outstanding of the trio is arguably the Anglo-Norman Reginald’s Tower, a chunky chess piece of a round tower by the quayside, with a longboat out front.
 Currently undergoing renovation but set to reopen soon (watch the website for details), the museum spells out the city’s Viking past in curious artefacts.
 Don’t miss the Hnefatafl (Viking chess) pieces carved from wood and bone.

 From here it’s a minute’s walk to the Medieval Museum, an architectural stunner in curved honey stone.
 It presents a fascinating romp through the Middle Ages in treasures like the Great Charter Roll (1373), showing the walled city as it then was, and lavishly embroidered cloth-of-gold vestments made from Italian silk.